 Clients looking for red-tinted or strawberry blonde are perfect for a base bump, says Rez.
 "The unwanted red from a permanent color or any lifting color used will become your best friend in making a multidimensional reddish hair color," he explains.

-4. Can brighten the overall look.
+4. It can brighten the overall look.

 If you're looking to brighten your overall color, a lightened base "can really pop your color or just give a soft overall brighter look and feel," says Brook.
-Typically, Brook recommends a base bump to clients who are getting highlights that are a level four or lighter than their own base color.
+Typically, Brook recommends a base bump to clients who are getting highlights that are four levels lighter than their own base color.
 Sometimes she even just does a base lift around their face where the sun would naturally hit to give an overall lightened effect.

 1. The color might become brassy.